Connor-McCartney/Connor-McCartney.github.io/_pages/misc/Memory.md

 '0x7fffffffffff'
 ```

-Then the stack starts somewhere around this maximum and then grows downwards.
+The stack starts somewhere around this maximum and then grows downwards.

 ---